 This bill amends s.
-925.11, F.S., to extend the current two-year time limitation during which time a person convicted and sentenced must file a petition for post-conviction DNA testing of evidence to a four-year time limitation.
+925.11, F.S., and has the effect of extending the current two-year time limitation during which time a person convicted at trial and sentenced must file a petition for post-conviction DNA testing of evidence to a four-year time limitation.
 The bill extends the previous deadline of October 1, 2003, to October 1, 2005, for any petition that would otherwise be time-barred.
+This bill provides that the act becomes effective upon becoming law.